nelsonfigueroa/nelson.cloud/content/posts/2025-12-31-wireguard-on-synology-dsm-with-docker.md

 A bit of background as to why I'm using Gluetun.
 There's a [linuxserver/wireguard](https://hub.docker.com/r/linuxserver/wireguard) docker image we can use, but that image expects the underlying kernel to have WireGuard support.
 Since Synology DSM runs on 4.4.302+ at this time that means it doesn't support WireGuard, which means the linuxserver/wireguard image won't work.
 I tried to get it working myself but kept running into errors.

-Unlike linuxserver/wireguard, Gluetun works on any kernel by using something called userspace WireGuard implementation.
+Unlike linuxserver/wireguard, Gluetun works on any kernel by using something called a userspace WireGuard implementation.
 Basically it runs at the user level rather than at the kernel level.
 This is beyond my knowledge though, so I encourage you to do some of your own research if you want to learn more.

 ## Creating Gluetun Directories